-NYPD teamed up with K-Pop boy band Big Ocean Tuesday to surprise students at St. Joseph’s School for the Deaf to empower children living with impairments.
+NYPD teamed up with K-Pop boy band Big Ocean Tuesday to surprise students at St. Joseph’s School for the Deaf and to empower children living with hearing loss.

 Big Ocean’s members Hyunjin, Chanyeon, and Jiseok are hard-of-hearing musicians.
 At three years old Hyunjin lost his hearing after a severe fever.
 He underwent cochlear surgery and began to find solace in music.
 Chanyeon was 11 years old when he too suffered from a fever and lost his hearing.
 He underwent cochlear implant surgery and is now the group’s main rapper.
 Jiseok, the youngest member was born hard-of-hearing and became passionate about K-Pop music thanks to his love for dance.